OskarCodes/SystolicHost/README.md

 # Systolic
-Master branch of code for host device of my ultra-low-cost ECG - Systolic.
+Master branch of code for host device of my ultra-low-cost electrocardiogram (ECG): Systolic.

 This program runs on the host device of the ECG and can configure and start/stop sampling of the ECG through a serial interface.
 It is made with Python and relies on PyQt for the GUI.